awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ![\[The tags page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-management-tags.png)

-For more information, see \.
+For more information, see [Tagging Resources in Your Elastic Beanstalk Environment](using-features.tagging.md)\.